atWork Australia

 Different hands holding up weights, shoes and a closed fist.
 Title reads "move more for our mental health"

 Galit has more than 25 years’ experience as a registered Psychologist supporting people into employment.
 During October, she presented a range of webinars highlighting the science behind movement and how that supports our mental health.
+Within these webinars, Galit was able to answer the burning question – How does physical activity improve mental health? as well as also shedding light into the benefits of exercise on our mental health.

 Wellbeing model